Do try this distinctive vegetarian, vegan and gluten free dish with the flavors of Maharashtra, India.

 - Add the hot water and salt to taste.
 Let it come to a boil, then cover and let it cook on low heat for 5 minutes or until the squash is cooked and tender, but not mushy.

-- Uncover, add the goda masala, tamarind pulp and jaggery , stir and simmer for a minute to assimilate flavors.
+- Uncover, add the goda masala, the pounded bakar masala, tamarind pulp and jaggery , stir and simmer for a minute to assimilate flavors.

 - Serve with chappatis or rice and dal.